filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 - time traveling, and
 - resting

-I know the names are not brilliant, but let’s see what they bring to the table
+I know the names are not brilliant, but let’s see what they bring to the table.

 ### Observing and Researching

-The first thing you should do a new project is to spend time using the app in a production environment.
+The first thing you should do on a new project is to spend time using the app in a production environment.
 Get to know all the features and the business problems the app is solving.

 **This step is crucial to understanding the project.
 Especially if this is a business domain that you are unfamiliar with.**

 After that, you should do detailed research to find all the documentation that exists.
-Take the docs with a grain of salt as they are likely outdated.
+(But, take the docs with a grain of salt as they are likely outdated.)

 Working with someone who has prior experience with this project?
 Compile a list of questions and ask for help.